bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/channel-jamming-on-the-lightning-network.md

 So we're thinking about two kinds of users.
 There's the one user that understands the Lightning Network, knows what's a jamming attack, and then they go, okay, so this is really such a small amount that sometimes I'm being charged, or whatever.
 But then we have the user that hardly knows what's the Lightning Network, never heard about jamming, never wants to know anything about jamming.
-So to them, wallets would oftentimes rescind the payments if they fail.
+So to them, wallets would oftentimes resend the payments if they fail.
 And then we can tell them, OK, so the maximum amount of fees you're going to pay is going to be X.
 And you calculate this X based on, I don't know, you need five attempts to guarantee a success of 99.9999% and then you're like, okay, this is going to be maximum this.
 And more often than not, the fees are going to be less than that.